 Wood sub-floors are a better surface for installation of wood flooring, and the only acceptable choice for a thick solid wood.
 Preparation of the sub-floor is crucial to successful installation; the foundation must be solid.
 There are three main areas of concern: structural integrity, a clean, flat and even surface, and moisture content.
-Here’s what you need to know to make sure your floor is problem-free has a long and beautiful life.
+Here’s what you need to know to prepare a wood sub-floor to make sure it is problem-free and has a long and beautiful life.

 The quality of your floor depends a great deal on the integrity of your sub-floor.
 After the floor is swept, do a visual check of the surface.
 Countersink any nail or screw heads.
 If a screw or nail cannot be leveled and countersunk, replace it.

 Walk the floor.
 Listen for squeaks and feel for areas that are spongy or feel hollow.
 This may indicate a weak spot in the concrete underneath, which should be addresses before proceeding.
 Screw or nail down any loose boards.
 Wood sub-floors should be screwed to the underlying floor joists at 6-inch intervals.

 Note: The typical recommended thickness of the sub-floor is ¾”.
 Check the manufacturer recommendations and make sure that your sub-floor meets all requirements for thickness and width.